AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Design argument

-The Design argument is the belief that God designed the universe because everything is so intricately made in its detail that creation could not have happened by chance.
+The Design Argument is the belief that God designed the universe because everything is so intricately made in its detail that creation could not have happened by chance.

-The term deterrence refers to the discouragement of an action or event by instilling fear or doubt of the consequences.
+Deterrence refers to the discouragement of an action or event by instilling fear or doubt of the consequences.
 Deterrence is an aim of punishment – to put people off committing crimes.
 Nuclear deterrence is the military doctrine that possession of nuclear weapons deters enemies from attacking.

-A disciple is a follower of Jesus, especially during his lifetime.
+Disciple refers to a follower of Jesus, especially during his lifetime.

 Discrimination refers to treating someone differently and negatively based on, for example, their race, religion, gender, disability, or sexual orientation.